I would not make any cakes today if FoodDocs did not exist!

 Nadjeźda Kaarma, who is a living legend, now shows, how easy is to start with your food business with help of FoodDocs.

-It is 2021 and everything is changing.
-Everything.
+It is the 21st century and everything is changing faster than we could imagine.
 The times are turbulent and entire businesses and business models are changing overnight.
-It can be a scary time.
-But it can also be the time to chase after new, big dreams with a clear goal in sight.
+It can be a scary time but it can also be the time to chase after new, bigger dreams with a clear goal in sight.
 Think of the current situation as a catalyst, not as an obstacle.
-If you have have always wondered how to start a food truck business, this is the time and place to start.
+If you have always wondered how to start a food truck business, this may be the time to start.

-Opening a food truck is a lot cheaper than opening a restaurant.
-The other good news is that entering the food truck industry can easily be managed with a well-thought-out plan.
-There are tools that allow you to do things digitally.
-And there are ways to market yourself without having to hire a sales manager.
-The food truck industry is a perfect meeting place of business skills, creativity and a bit of extra stamina.
-With a right plan, you are all set to go!
+Opening a food truck is relatively cheaper than opening a restaurant.
+The other good news is that starting a food truck with no experience can easily be done and managed with a well-thought-out business plan.
+Some tools allow you to do things digitally and ways to market yourself without having to hire a sales manager.
+The food truck industry is a perfect meeting place for business skills, creativity, and a bit of extra stamina.
+With the right plan, you are all set to go!

 On your food truck business plan, write down your: